-A related patent application was published this week, Document compression system and method for use with tokenspace repository, goes back to that multi-staged query processing system, and makes claims for some of the more technical aspects of how information is contained within the indexes used during that process.
+A related patent application was published this week, Document compression system and method for use with token space repository, and the document processing system in it goes back to that multi-staged query processing and makes claims for some of the more technical aspects of how information is contained within the indexes used during that process.

-The abstract for the patent filing provides a high level look at some of the techniques used:
+The abstract for the patent filing provides a high-level look at some of the document processing system used:

 The disclosed embodiments enable multi-stage query scoring, including “snippet” generation, through incremental document reconstruction facilitated by a multi-tiered mapping scheme.

 The mapping scheme includes a first mapping between unique tokens contained in a set of documents and unique global token identifiers (e.g., 32-bit integers) contained in a global-lexicon (i.e., dictionary).
 The mapping scheme also includes a second mapping between the global token identifiers and a set of fixed-length local token identifiers (e.g., 8-bit integers) contained in one or more mini-lexicons (i.e., sub-dictionaries).

 Each mini-lexicon is associated with a range of token positions in the tokenized documents.
 The first and second mappings are used to encode/decode documents into local token identifiers having fixed widths which can be compactly stored in the token space repository.

 The use of fixed-length local token identifiers allows for fast and efficient decoding of tokenized documents.

 The descriptions in the document processing system patent application and the old one are substantially similar, so I’m not going to go into a lot of detail regarding what this new patent application covers.
 I did only cover the multiple stages of query processing in my post on the older patent application.